A Survey of Embodied AI: From Simulators to Research Tasks: Research in Embodied AI

 \textbf{Object Navigation} is one of the most straightforward tasks, yet one of the most challenging tasks in embodied AI.
 Object navigation focuses on the fundamental idea of navigating to an object specified by its label in an unexplored environment \cite{batra2020objectnav}.
 The agent will be initialized at a random position and will be tasked to find an instance of an object category within that environment.
 Object navigation is generally more complex than point navigation, since it not only requires many of the same skillsets such as visual perception and episodic memory construction, but also semantic understanding.
 These are what makes the object navigation task much more challenging, but also rewarding to solve.

 The task of object navigation can be demonstrated or learnt through adapting, which helps to generalize navigation in an environment without any direct supervision.
-This work \cite{wortsman2019learning} achieve that through a meta-reinforcement learning approach, as the agent learns a self-supervised interaction loss which helps to encourage effective navigation.
+This work \cite{wortsman2019learning} achieves that through a meta-reinforcement learning approach, as the agent learns a self-supervised interaction loss which helps to encourage effective navigation.
 Unlike the conventional navigation approaches for which the agents freeze the learning model during inference, this work allows the agent learns to adapt itself in a self-supervised manner and adjust or correct its mistake afterwards.
 This approach prevents an agent from making too many mistakes before realizing and make the necessary correction.
 Another method is to learn the object relationship between objects before executing the planning of navigation.
 This work \cite{du2020learning} implements an object relation graph (ORG) which is not from external prior knowledge but rather a knowledge graph that is built during the visual exploration phase.
 The graph consists of object relationships such as category closeness and spatial correlations.
-It also has a Trial-driven imitation learning modules together with a memory-augmented tentative policy network (TPN) to aid in preventing the learning agent from being trapped in a deadlock.

 \textbf{Navigation with Priors} focuses on the idea of injecting semantic knowledge or priors in the form of multimodal inputs such as knowledge graph or audio input or to aid in the training of navigation tasks for embodied AI agents in both seen and unseen environments.
 Past work \cite{yang2018visual} that use human priors of knowledge integrated into a deep reinforcement learning framework has shown that artificial agent can tap onto human-like semantic/functional priors to aid the agent in learning to navigate and find unseen objects in the unseen environment.
 Such example taps onto the understanding that the items of interest, such as finding an apple in the kitchen, humans will tend to look at logical locations to begin our search.
 These knowledge are encoded in a graph network and trained upon in a deep reinforcement learning framework.